never2average/pysegmenter/README.md

 # pysegmenter
-A library to generate data set for road detection tasks
+A library to generate satellite image with corresponding land-use image(google roadmap)  from a given region name.